-My vote goes to the St Giles Hotel.
-Just off Tottenham Court Road, 50 yards from Oxford Street and just behind the Dominion Theatre you can’t get much more central.
+However, my vote goes to the St Giles Hotel.
+Situated just off Tottenham Court Road, 50 yards from Oxford Street and just behind the Dominion Theatre you can’t get more central!

 It has two restaurants and a bar, it also has great fitness facilities below the hotel courtesy of the YMCA next door: a pool, a huge gym with studios and squash courts all thrown in.
-You pay a daily membership but it’s not much – and of course you could have a weekend off the regime!
+You pay a daily membership but it’s not much – but of course you could have a weekend off the daily fitness regime!

 So which should you go for?
 In the end what feature is going to attract your attention?
 Do you need something special or do you just need something cheap?

 My votes in this category go South of the river.
-Don’t be fooled by having the Thames in between you and your theatre – there may be a massive divide as far as Londoners are concerened between North and South of the river, but the rest of us just use bridges!
-PLUS check out the view if you walk – beautiful!
+Don’t be fooled by having the Thames in between you and your theatre – there may be a massive divide as far as Londoners are concerned between North and South of the river, but the rest of us just use bridges!
+PLUS check out the view whilst you walk – beautiful!

-The Days Hotel in Waterloo is a modern hotel so not much character but great value, my second vote is the opposite – there is lots of character at the Mad Hatter – getting close to 4 star prices but worth looking at none-the-less!
+The Days Hotel Waterloo is a modern building so not much character but great value; my second vote is the complete opposite – the Mad Hatter, situated between the National Theatre and Shakespeare’s Globe, where there is lots of character but getting close to 4 star prices.
+However, worth looking at none-the-less!

-Ultimately they are all relatively easy to get back to after the theatre, they all have ensuite facilities, they all have some special deals at various times of the year.
+Ultimately the hotels I’m suggesting are all relatively easy to get back to after the theatre, they all have ensuite facilities, they all have some special deals at various times of the year.
 Are Independents going to be better than a Travelodge or a Holiday Inn Express?
 Are you going to find a hidden gem?